winwang15/jchogroup/content/publication/example/index.md

 ---
-title: "Star Lake Master Plan"
+title: "Project Management of H4HH1"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here